 The Ek Balam Cenote, officially known as Cenote Xcanche, is a stunning open-air cenote with swimming, rope swing jumps and a waterfall.
 The Ek Balam Cenote is the perfect spot to relax and enjoy a refreshing swim after exploring the incredible Mayan ruins.

-Having visited the Ek Balam Cenote at the beginning of 2020, these are our tips and guide to visiting Cenote Xcanache to help you plan your visit.
+Having visited the Ek Balam Cenote, these are our tips and guide to visiting Cenote Xcanache to help you plan your visit.

 Ek Balam Cenote Xcanche

 Ek Balam Cenote Xcanache is best for: a refreshing swim after exploring the ruins, having fun with jumping into the cenote and the zip line

 One of the Yucatan Peninsula’s most interesting and still less visited ruins, Ek Balam is a popular excursion from Valladolid.
 Many visitors are unaware that the archaeological site is also home to a beautiful cenote, Cenote Xcanche.